Skip to main content

 How autoscaling works

+CoreWeave uses request signals to determine when to add or remove replicas, and uses priority to break ties when deployments contend for GPUs.
 CoreWeave monitors request queue depth and active request counts across your deployment’s replicas.
 When demand exceeds the current capacity, the autoscaler adds replicas up to max.
-When demand drops, it removes replicas down to min.
-Scaling priority (priority) determines which deployments scale first when multiple deployments compete for the same GPU resources.
+When demand drops, the autoscaler removes replicas down to min.
+Scaling priority (priority) determines which deployments scale first when multiple deployments contend for the same GPU resources.
 A deployment with priority: 1000 scales before one with priority: 100.

 Best practices